nazimboudeffa/dotfiles/README.md

 Basically I have made sh script to make everything automatically but, I have some issues

+I use Ubuntu Server

+Install zsh

+`sudo apt install zsh`

-First, go to https://ohmyz.sh/ and click on Install oh-my-zsh
+Go to https://ohmyz.sh/ and click on Install oh-my-zsh

 Then you'll have this command because I use Ubuntu Server and that curl is not installed by default